How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 This goes at the top under your name.
 Include:

-Agent if applicable
+Agent if applicable for musical theatre rep

 List Your Performance Experience (With Strategy)